mittmattmutt/indexmaker/README.md

 # Should I use this?

 I'm not sure.
 If you have, or can easily get, a version of your text in .txt file, I think it would do no harm.
 If it's hard to get such a version, I would test it out first--convert and clean a small amount of text and see if it looks roughly okay.
 There are many disciplines for which it might work very poorly (anything with lots of numbers or non-Latin characters, for example).
-It should work okay hopefully for disciplines that like to use a lot of weird jargon, especially if those whose members are prone to nominalizing that jargon.
+It should work okay hopefully for disciplines that like to use a lot of weird jargon, especially those whose members are prone to nominalizing that jargon.

 # Set-up